rs2416/Gizmo2017/README.md

 ## Concept:

 Panopticon is a responsive mechanical eye.
-The project integrates machine elements with simple feedback control systems, in which a variety of sensors and actuators are connected to Arduino and RaspberryPi.
+The project integrates machine elements with simple feedback control systems, in which a variety of sensors and actuators are connected to Arduino and Raspberry Pi.

 The eye responds to changes in light intensity.
 When these changes are sensed by a photoresistor, a servo is actuated resulting in the iris mechanism contracting or dilating appropriately.
 The eye also responds and rotates when it senses a presence, through aid of two IR sensors and a stepper motor.
 Within the structure in the centre of the eye sits a RaspberryPi camera which projects a live camera feed onto a screen that reflects back to the observer via mirrors on the back of the structure.